 Realistic sculpture - deer in motion

-Old style is always in vogue
+Old style is always in fashion

 Contemporary urban architecture in Indianapolis